AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 4_Flocculation/Floc_Design.md

 - Allow for $3 < \frac{H_e}{S} < 6$.
 Recall that $\frac{H_e}{S} =  \Pi_{HS}$
 - Allow for a human to be able to fit into a flocculator channel

-The first two conditions are wrapped up into the following equation:
+The first two conditions are wrapped up into the following equation, [which is derived here](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%204_Flocculation/Floc_Derivation_flocculator_design_equations.md):

 $$W_{Min, \, \Pi_{HS}} = \frac{\Pi_{HS}Q}{H_e}\left( \frac{K_e}{2 H_e \nu \bar G^2} \right)^\frac{1}{3}$$

 This equation represents the absolute smallest width of a flocculator channel if we consider the lowest value of $\Pi_{HS}$ and the highest possible value of $H_e$:

 $H_e = H_{e_{Max}} = H = 2 \, {\rm m}$, this implies that there are no obstacles between baffles
 $\Pi_{HS} = \Pi_{ {HS}_{Min} } = 3$

-Recall the other width constraint, $W_{Min, \, human}$, based on our desire to have a human be able to fit into the channels.
+Recall our other width constraint, $W_{Min, \, human} = 45 \, {\rm cm}$, which is based on our desire to have a human be able to fit into the channels.
 The governing constraint is the _larger_ value of $W_{Min}$:

 $$W_{Min} = {\rm max}(W_{Min, \, \Pi_{HS}}, \, W_{Min, \, human})$$